 10. What kind of training, education, and experience would you recommend to get into this field?

 There is no need for any kind of specific training, education, or experience.
 One of the benefits of this career is you can get hired onto a company who will give you all of the training and education you need.
 There are people driving without high school diplomas, and others driving with Doctorate degrees.
 Many people do this as a second career, while others do this as their first real career choice.
-It's a very diverse industry, and no formal training or experience is needed.
+It's a very perse industry, and no formal training or experience is needed.
 If you don't want to obtain your CDL license through a company, you'll need to get your CDL through a qualified CDL school before a company will hire you.

 11. Are there other qualifications needed for the job? (strength, good eye sight, specific skills or abilities)